 European Car Insurance

-More than 2.5 million Brits take to the road in Europe every year.
-If you’re planning to drive on the continent, find out if you’ll be covered by your regular car insurance.
+More than 2.5 million Brits took to the road in Europe last year.
+If you’re planning to drive on the continent, find out whether driving in Europe is covered by regular car insurance.

 Will I need extra car insurance to drive in Europe?